Saaam1607/Dynamic-Slicing-and-Visualization-through-WebApp/README.md

    ```
 3) Run `vagrant reload`
 4) Run `vagrant ssh`
 5) Now a new ip address is assigned to the vagrant machine.
-The ip-.address will be used to access the web application from outside the vagrant machine
+The ip.address will be used to access the web application from outside the vagrant machine

 ## Project structure
 The project is structured in two main folders:
-- Folder `OnDemandSlicing` contains the code of the ryu controller, the topology and the topology visualizer
+- The folder`OnDemandSlicing` contains the code of the ryu controller, the topology and the topology visualizer
-- Folder `Web App` contains our web application that display the topology and allows the user to switch to the different scenarios.
+- The folder `Web App` contains the web application that displays the topology and allows the user to switch between different scenarios.
 ```
 ├── [OnDemandSlicing]
 |    ├── [html]